 Water purification system components used by survey respondents:

-Nearly 52% of respondents are engaged in purchasing a new water purification system.
-The reasons for these purchases are as follows:
+Nearly 50% of respondents are engaged in purchasing a new water purification system.
+The greatest challenges faced in the process include:

 |Addition to existing systems, increase capacity||